KRM7/gapp/docs/stop-conditions.md

 If the stop conditions already implemented by the library are not enough, you can also define your own stop conditions.

-For simple stop conditions, you can use a lambda function:
+For simple stop conditions, you can use a lambda function (or any other callable):

 ```cpp
 GA.stop_condition([](const GaInfo& ga)